02 Jan CCSD Trustees approve 2019 legislative platform

 CCSD will also advocate for increases in funding to cover costs that CCSD must incur but are not fully addressed in the current education funding formula, such as employee increases, inflation, and hiring staff and purchasing materials for new schools when they open.

-At a previous meeting, the Board of School Trustees also voted to support the iNVest report, which was produced as lawmakers prepare for the 2019 legislative session.
+The Board of School Trustees also voted to support the iNVest report, which was produced as lawmakers prepare for the 2019 legislative session.

 The report, which is the collective work of Nevada’s 17 district superintendents, serves as the cornerstone of the superintendents’ answer to the question: What is needed to improve student achievement in Nevada?